elliewix/archives-sql/03-aggregation.md

 For step 1:

+This query will select all the unique values returned from a query only looking at the BoxNumber column.

 `SELECT DISTINCT BoxNumber FROM pettigrew;`

 For step 2:

 The question here is where should COUNT() go.
-In our previous example, we had COUNT(*) so our first instinct might be to put it just around BoxNumber.
+In our previous example, we had COUNT(\*) so our first instinct might be to put it just around BoxNumber.
 Let's go ahead and try that:

 `SELECT DISTINCT COUNT(BoxNumber) FROM pettigrew;`